 For the aspiring writer, Amazon has two self-publication programs.
 CreateSpace and BookSurge both highlight tools to be used by the consumer in the aide of manufacturing their publications.
 Products are manufactured as they are ordered, so that they always remain "in stock" and eliminating the need for an investment upfront by the author.

 Amazon Web Services is an invaluable tool for the consumer looking for big help in the management of their websites.
 Amazon EC2, Amazon S3, and Amazon SQS are services that allow for the cutting of fixed costs and the building and maintenance of the consumer’s web-based infrastructure.
 Amazon helps keep costs down, while maximizing and developing web applications for the consumer.
 There is even a Webstore by Amazon feature which allows the consumer to tap into the power of the Amazon technology in order to back their own branded online store.
 Credit card processing as well as Fraud Protection are also included.

-Codes that appear on PromotionCode.org as Staff Picks (those in green boxes, as opposed to blue boxes) have been provided to us directly by Amazon.
+Codes that appear on promotioncode.org as Staff Picks (those stamped with a Staff Pick yellow badge, as opposed to blue Community-Submitted badge) have been provided to us directly by Amazon.
 Other codes may be submitted by our community of users as with any electronic bulletin board.
-Because of the volume of these user-submitted codes, they are not tested, nor guaranteed to be valid by PromotionCode.org.
-These codes appear in blue boxes.
+Because of the volume of these user-submitted codes, they are not tested, nor guaranteed to be valid by promotioncode.org.
+These codes appear with a blue "Community-Submitted" tag.
 Be sure to read any comments associated with such codes before trying to use them.
-You may also see at the bottom of some pages code boxes that are colored red.
-Those contain codes for Amazon which have previously expired, or which our community of users has voted down over time although they might still be valid.
+You may also encounter offers that are labeled "Expired".
+These are codes or other offers for Amazon which have previously expired, or which our community of users has voted down over time although they might still be valid.